devnull-cz/c-prog-lang/modules/structures.md

 #solution struct-access.c

-:wrench: now if `a` was a pointer to integer, how would the code change ?
+:wrench: now if `a` was a pointer to integer, how would the code change?

 #solution struct-access-ptr.c

 ## Struct initialization

-- can initialize in definition using the initiator list of **constant** values
+- can initialize a structure in its definition using the initiator list of **constant** values

 ```C
 struct foo_s {